 I'm a sucker for adorable little violets, and this one grabbed my attention with its lovely elegant purple flowers and tidy, glossy green foliage.
 I collected the seeds from plants growing in a boggy area around a perennial stream near Missoula, but northern bog violet will adapt to a range of high-moisture situations: irrigated garden, streamside, rain garden...as long as the moisture is there.
+It loves very organic soils, so this is one native where you can go heavy on the compost.

-This plant will grow in very dark shade, but is also happy with partial sun (but moisture, remember!).
-Unlike Canada violet, this species has a tidy clumping habit and doesn't spread much.
-You can divide established plants.
 Like most of our violet species, it sports beautiful, pollinator-attracting flowers early in the season, and then cleistogamous flowers later on (that means closed up flowers that pollinate themselves) for a little extra reproductive insurance.
 Cool, right?

 You could plant this with pioneer violet for a neat mix of yellow and purple, although I'm not yet sure if one would eventually outcompete the other.
 Large-leaf avens, mertens sedge, and seep monkeyflower are other suitable companions.